From AoI to QVAoI: Query-Based Semantics-Aware Scheduling for Energy-Harvesting IoT Systems: Introduction

-In this work, we introduce the Query VAoI (QVAoI) metric, which captures all three attributes of semantic metrics.
-We investigate the advantages of employing and optimizing the VAoI and QVAoI metrics within a status update system compared to the AoI, and its query-based counterpart, QAoI.
-VAoI and QVAoI, being content-based metrics, capture the freshness and also the relevance and value of information, whereas AoI and QAoI do not consider the relevance of the updates.
-We aim to demonstrate that optimizing the VAoI and QVAoI within a status update system with an Energy Harvesting (EH) IoT device can lead to improved performance and reduced transmissions from the IoT device to the destination network without compromising the conveyed information, particularly when dealing with information sources evolving in versions.
+We investigate the advantages of employing and optimizing VAoI and QVAoI within an EH status update system, compared to AoI and its query-based counterpart, QAoI.
+As content-based metrics, VAoI and QVAoI capture not only freshness but also the relevance and value of information.
+In contrast, AoI and QAoI do not account for the informativeness or content relevance of updates.
+We demonstrate that optimizing VAoI and QVAoI in a status update system with an EH IoT device can improve performance and reduce unnecessary transmissions without compromising the conveyed information, particularly for sources that evolve over time.